WHO Guide to Cost Effectivness Analysis

 Contents

-Part II of the guide, in turn, offers a number of supporting background papers originally published in journals.
+Part II of the guide, in turn, offers several supporting background papers originally published in journals.

 Sources